aws-samples/amazon-neptune-samples/investment-analysis-on-edgar-using-vss/README.md

 This repository contains a practical demo showcasing the concepts discussed in the "Investment Analysis using Vector Similarity in Amazon Neptune Analytics" blog series.
 The demo covers setting up a data pipeline to convert the raw EDGAR dataset to a Knowledge Graph, running Vector Similarity Search (VSS) combined with graph traversal queries, and provides a frontend for visualization.

 ## Source of Original Data
 The original data can be accessed from the U.S. Securities and Exchange Commission's EDGAR database at SEC's EDGAR Search and Access.
+Link: https://www.sec.gov/edgar/search-and-access

 ## Sourcing Descriptions for Holder Vertex
 The descriptions for the holder vertex in the knowledge graph are sourced using the BedrockAPI class.
 This involves generating detailed descriptions for each business entity within the holder vertex using advanced language models on Bedrock.
 Specifically, the Claude-v2 model is leveraged to provide rich, contextual descriptions that are then added to a new column labeled 'description:string'.
 These descriptions enrich the knowledge graph, aiding in deep analysis, trend identification, investment decision-making, and the discovery of unique business strategies.